Strong solutions of Tsirelson's equation in discrete time taking values in compact spaces with semigroup action: Introduction

+Theorem \ref{thm: main} provides us with a general framework which unifies the following two earlier studies, which seem in completely different situations.

-For general theory of topological semigroups, see \cite{MR0223483}, \cite{MR0259969}, \cite{MR0467871} and \cite{MR1363260}.
-We note that the Ellis theorem \cite{MR0088674} asserts that a topological semigroup which is algebraically a group is necessarily a topological group; in particular, the inversion operation is continuous as well.
+$ {\bf 1^{\circ}).} $ Suppose that $ S = \Sigma = G $ for a compact metric group $ G $ with a countable base.
+(We note that the Ellis theorem \cite{MR0088674} asserts that a topological semigroup which is algebraically a group is necessarily a topological group; in particular, the inversion operation is continuous as well.)
+We study equation \eqref{eq: SE} where $ N_k X_{k-1} $ in the right hand side of \eqref{eq: SE} is considered to be the usual product in $ G $.
+In \cite{HY}, the authors utilized the results of Csisz\'ar \cite{MR0205306} concerning convergence of infinite product of $ G $-valued random variables, and obtained the following result:

+\begin{Thm}[\cite{HY}] Suppose that there exists a solution \eqref{eq: sol} which is strong.
+Then there exists a sequence $ (\alpha_k)_{k \in -\bN} $ of deterministic elements of $ G $ such that the ``centered processes" defined as